Slow dynamics in a quasi-two-dimensional binary complex plasma

 When a fluid is quenched by cooling or compression, it may either crystallize or remain in an amorphous state, depending on the complexity of the fluid and the quenching depth.
 Such fluids are said to be ``supercooled'' when they are still able to equilibrate in the experimental time window, exhibiting a slow structural relaxation caused by rare rearrangement of atoms or molecules \cite{Debenedetti:2001,Berthier:2011}.
 Otherwise, they become dynamically arrested and undergo the glass transition.
 Understanding the mechanisms governing the slow dynamics and the approach to the glass transition is a fundamental problem of classical condensed matter physics \cite{Franosch:1997,Voigtmann:2004,Cavagna:2009,Flenner:2015}.

 The relaxation timescale in molecular glasses is $\sim14$ orders of magnitude longer than that in high-temperature liquids \cite{Debenedetti:2001}, which makes the glass transition inaccessible for up-to-date numerical simulations.
 For this reason, model soft-matter systems play a crucial role in the study of slow dynamics \cite{Cipelletti:2005,Ivlev:Book}.
 Among these, colloidal suspensions \cite{vanMegen:1993,Weeks:2000,Mattsson:2009} and granular matter \cite{Richard:2005,Xia:2015} have drawn particular attention.
 As equilibrium strongly damped systems, colloidal suspensions exhibit Brownian dynamics \cite{Foffi:2003}, while essentially non-equilibrium granular matter obeys Newtonian microscopic dynamics \cite{Sperl:2010}, with the dissipation introduced in mutual particle collisions \cite{Kranz:2010,Sperl:2012,Berthier:2013}.
-The dynamics can be captured and analyzed either by dynamical light scattering methods \cite{Martinez:2008} or by directly tracking individual particle positions with video microscopy technique \cite{Orsi:2015}.
 Due to their reasonable experimental timescales and straightforward diagnostic methods, both systems provide excellent conditions for particle-resolved studies of slow dynamics.